 51. Likewise, there is no barrier to removal of Market Behavior Rules 1, 3, 4, 5, and 6.
 Rules 1, 3, 4, and 5 will remain in effect in another form, as we are adopting the substantive provisions of these rules in the Commission's regulations.
 To the extent these provisions are incorporated elsewhere, there is no substantive change and therefore no need to address whether these behavior rules are no longer just and reasonable.
 Finally, there is no barrier to rescinding Market Behavior Rule 6.
 As discussed, this rule repeats existing requirements to follow applicable codes of conduct and the Standards of Conduct in the Commission's regulations, and any collusion to violate these requirements would be in violation of the new anti-manipulation rule.
 There is no substantive change in regulatory requirements.

 2. Time Limits on Complaints

 52. A few commenters ask the Commission to retain the 90-day requirement of the Market Behavior Rules' remedies and complaint procedures.
 EEI says these are important provisions that should be preserved in the new anti-manipulation rule.
-Similarly, EPSA argues that absence of a 90-day limit on bringing complaints will cause regulatory uncertainty and present significant cost and risks to market participants.
+Similarly, EPSA argues that Start Printed Page 9819absence of a 90-day limit on bringing complaints will cause regulatory uncertainty and present significant cost and risks to market participants.
 Because the Market Behavior Rules are being rescinded, the 90-day time limit will no longer apply.
 In Order No. 670, we noted that a five-year statute of limitations is applicable to the imposition of civil penalties, and specifically rejected requests to retain the 90-day period used for the Market Behavior Rules.
 Consistent with the discussion of this issue in Order No. 670, we reject requests to retain the 90-day requirement and rescind Appendix B of the Market Behavior Rules Order.